crond-jaist/cytrone-ui-web/README.md

   httpd_userpasswd    cy_user cy_passwd
   ```
   Note that the user name and password specified here are also used to
-  authenticate with CyTrONE, so these values must match those of the
+  authenticate with CyTrONE, so these values must match those set for
-  CyTrONE server.
+  the CyTrONE server.

 * Configure the settings used when the UI connects to the CyTrONE
   server; for example, to use the `https` protocol to connect locally